The longest running undergraduate-centered dolphin research program in the world

 Complex social, ecology and acoustic behavior behind a familiar face

-Bottlenose dolphins (Tursiops truncatus) are a familiar to many as they are the most common species of dolphin portrayed in the media and kept in captivity.
+Bottlenose dolphins (Tursiops truncatus) are a familiar sight to many, as they are the most common species of dolphin portrayed in the media and kept in captivity.
 Bottlenose dolphins have a wide distribution (as far north as Iceland and Norway, as far south as New Zealand) and are a common sight in Tampa Bay waters.
 They are light grey in color and about 8′ (2.5 m) in length (although their size changes greatly from place to place).

 The ubiquity of the bottlenose dolphin hides the complexity of these animals.
 For example, in our study area, some individuals are seen only rarely and are likely only transient visitors, while other individuals are highly resident and spend their entire lives here.
 Some individuals have preferences in how they hunt for fish, such as our resident “seawall feeders”- individuals that hunt cooperatively by herding schools of fish against seawalls and take turns darting into the school to feed.
 For more information, see some highlights of our research, below.